zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 someone or getting even with someone by doing somet hing bad to that person who did something bad to you.

 Al says, “I’m not going to beat him.
-This isn’t goi ng to be a flogging.”
+This isn’t going to be a flogging.”
 A “flogging” (flogging) is a very serious physical punishment wh ere someone is usually hit with a stick or a rope, often on their back, as a p unishment.
 There aren’t any places in the United States, at least, where you wo uld get a flogging.
 In fact, you’d probably be arrested by the police if you gav e your child a flogging.

 Al is saying he’s  not giving Charlie a flogging.
 H e says instead, “I’m going to give him a simple spanking,” meaning not a serious spank ing, not seriously hurting him.
 But Yuki doesn’t agree.
 Yuki says, “Corporal p unishment isn’t the answer.”
 “Corporal” (corporal) refers to the body.
 So, “corp oral punishment” is physical punishment – punishing someone’s body by hitting th em, for example.